 Where To Sleep

 The trailhead has sites you can pull your car up to, but the road there is a bumpy, 8 mile trip uphill into the Uncompahgre National Forest.
 All sites at the base are along a creek.
-We arrived early and scouted out the best site, which (in our opinion) is three sites away from the trailhead.
+I arrived early and scouted out the best site, which (in my opinion) is three sites away from the trailhead.
 You’ll see two horse tie-ups on your right, pull in here and make an immediate left (low clearance vehicles may have trouble on the rocky, uneven road).
 You’ll soon come to a col-de-sac, with a creek and a log bridge over the creek on your right.
 Cross the bridge and there is your private, secluded site (pictured below).

 There is also free camping on a lake just 20 minutes from Telluride.
 To get here, head south on State Hwy 145 and drive about 8 miles.
 Turn left on Forest Road #628 just before the turn into the Matterhorn Campground.
 There is a house on the corner of 145 and 628 that has a “No Trespassing” sign in front of the road, note that this is intended for their driveway, not the road itself!
 Forest Road #628 continues past their house to the lake and campground.